choubacha/rench/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --chart-size <chart-size>    The size of the chart to render [values: none, n, small, s, medium, m, large, l] -c <concurrency>                 The number of concurrent requests to make -e, --engine <engine>            The engine to use [values: hyper, reqwest] -n <requests>                    The number of requests in total to make
+        --chart-size <chart-size>    The size of the chart to render [possible values: none, n, small, s, medium, m, large, l]
+    -c <concurrency>                 The number of concurrent requests to make -e, --engine <engine>            The engine to use [default: hyper]  [possible values: hyper, reqwest] --header <header>...
+Headers to inject in the request.
+Example '--header user-agent=rust-rench' -n <requests>                    The number of requests in total to make

 ARGS: